Duegan24/Final_Project/README.md

 * Diverted Indicator
 * Flight Distance

-The FAA considers a flight delayed if it departs the orgin airport or it arrives at the destination airport more that 15 mimutes after the scheduled time.
+The FAA considers a flight delayed if it departs the origin airport or it arrives at the destination airport more than 15 minutes after the scheduled time.

 The project is also planning to incorporate in the model weather data at the departure airport and arrival airport during the scheduled time of the flight